mxbhaas/TEX-Recipe-Collection/README.md

 - Created files, setup .tex and .pdf files, added initial recipes, set type convention, create README and set up  version control with git

 ### V1.1 (currently in progress)
-- Add sources to each recipe where it was acquired
+- Add sources to each recipe where it was discovered
 - Complete more recipes from 2025